Abu Abdallah Mohammed II Saadi: Life

 Immediately after his accession to the throne, he had one of his brothers executed and another (Mulay en-Naser, the governor of Tadla) imprisoned.

 Abu Abdallah's uncle, Abd al-Malik, who, like his father Abdallah al-Ghalib, was a son of Mohammed ash-Sheikh, had fled to Constantinople in the Ottoman Empire in 1574.
 Meanwhile in Ottoman Algeria, Abd al-Malik succeeded in organising his own army, consisting of Ottoman soldiers, and in 1576 he invaded Morocco and conquered Fez from his nephew.
 The two sides fought a battle at al-Rukn in the lands of Banu waritin, near Fez and then fought again near Salé (Rabat) in Jandaq al-Rayhan.
 Each time Abd al-Malik defeated his nephew.
-A third battle, also won by Abd al-Malik, took place in Taroudannt.
+A third battle, also won by Abd al-Malik, took place in Taroudant.

 Both Abd al-Malik and Abu Abdallah died two years later during the Battle of Alcácer Quibir, in 1578.
-In that battle, Abu Abdallah fought against his uncle Abd al-Malik with the help of his Portuguese allies.
+In that battle, Abu Abdallah fought against his uncle Abd al-Malik with the help of his Portuguese allies and European mercenaries.